-Zoe O’Sullivan is a robust and experienced trial advocate.
+Zoe O’Sullivan QC is a robust and experienced trial advocate.
 Her practice extends across a wide field of commercial litigation and arbitration, including banking, oil and gas, company law and civil fraud.
-She is particularly noted for her expertise in software development disputes.
+She is particularly noted for her expertise in software development disputes and is recommended by Chambers and Partners under Information Technology.
 She has a long and successful track record in both obtaining and opposing urgent applications for interim relief including world-wide freezing orders, anti-suit injunctions and applications to the court under section 44 of the Arbitration Act 1996.
 Zoe is registered as a Registered Foreign Lawyer with the Singapore International Commercial Court.
 She also sits as an arbitrator and is on the arbitration panels of the ICC and the LCIA.

 "Has a growing IT practice that sees her handling cases concerning software development and licensing, major contractural disputes and outsourcing issues.
 She is also experienced at handling media tech issues."

 "She's formidably bright, writes very well and has a good balance of gravitas and humour."
 (Chambers UK 2016)